novalagung/muslimboard/README.md

 - That first you need to understand about how Chrome Extension work.
 - Google has strict rules over anything!
 Not every approach is allowed, especially if it potentially bring any risk from security prespective.
-- This extension need to work well across any computers on any condition: slow internet, low-spec computer, etc.
+- This extension need to work well across any computers on any condition: slow internet, offline mode, low-spec computer, etc.

+    - Certain images are loaded locally.
+These images will boost the performance during first installation and also will work fine on offline mode.

 - Performance is one of few key points on development of this extension.
 - External request are strictly monitored and controlled.